Understanding Signal Check Feedback

 When you click the Signal Check button on your Signal Check or Expansion Pack assignment, you will receive ratings that look like Wi-Fi signals and an explanation of why you received those ratings.
 This set of ratings that appears above a your essay is called holistic feedback.
 Continue reading to learn more about it and how to review it.

-- Your holistic feedback tells you how well your did on your overall based on Revision Assistant's rubric.
+- Your holistic feedback tells you how well you did on your assignment overall based on Revision Assistant's rubric.